 - Every director can express opinions independently.
 In the event that the number of votes are equal during voting by the Board of Directors, the Chairman, a non-executive member, has the right to cast the deciding vote. - The Chairman and the Chief Executive Officer or the Managing Director together shall consider and choose the Board of Directors' meeting agenda and give opportunity for each of the directors to be able to propose matter for the meeting agenda. - The Company Secretary prepares and forwards the meeting invitation 7 to 10 days in advance, so as to provide sufficient time for the Board of Directors to study and review the information for decision making and the Board of Directors may also request for additional information from the Company Secretary, having the Management and top executives attend the meeting to clarify any issues in order for the directors to have full understanding to properly consider and make decision on the matter. - The minutes of the meetings have been recorded in writing and the approved minutes from the Board of Directors have been kept completely and in order, readily available for review by the Board of Directors and related parties.
 The meeting minutes cannot be revised without passing through the Board of Directors' Meeting. - The Board of Directors' meeting is regularly scheduled at least once every two months (one meeting every other month).
 The meeting schedule, including date, time and venue, is proposed in advance for each year in order for the director to prepare his/her own schedule to attend the meeting.
 The extraordinary meeting is scheduled as necessary and appropriate with the business.
-Details of the board meeting attendance for the past year are shown in the Annual Report 2021 (Form 56-1 One Report) on page 102 under topic "Board of Directors Information".
+Details of the board meeting attendance for the past year are shown in the Annual Report 2022 (Form 56-1 One Report) on page 103 under topic 7.2, Board of Directors Information.
 The meeting agenda are clearly established in advance, having regular agenda for consideration of the operating results.
 Each meeting normally takes approximately 1 to 3 hours, depending on the extent of the meeting agenda considered during the meeting. - Non-executive directors shall occasionally hold meeting among themselves as deemed appropriate and necessary.
 The Company's Board of Directors has established the policy to hold the Non-Executive Directors' Meeting at least once a year.
-In 2021, Non-Executive Directors Meeting No. 1/2021 was held on December 20, 2021.
+In 2022, there were two meetings held, Non-Executive Directors Meeting No. 1/2022 on October 17, 2022 and No. 2/2022 on November 21, 2022.